Born: 22nd January 1895, 12, Redan Street, Ipswich

 1 domestic servant.

-Edward attended Ipswich School entered 1906.
+Edward was educated at Ipswich School – entered 1906.
 Member of the School’s O.T.C.
-Keen sportsman, and an excellent cricketer.
+Keen sportsman, and an excellent cricketer – Edward played in the School eleven at cricket.

 Edward’s medals were sent to ‘Ellingham’ 121, Hatfield Road, Ipswich in February 1922.